civicrm/civicrm-user-guide/docs/contributions/manual-entry-of-contributions.md

 If you find that you are entering more than a few contributions at the same time, consider using the **Batch Data Entry** method.

-## Batch Entry of Contribution, Membership or Pledge Payments
+## Batch entry of contribution, membership or pledge payments

 The **Batch Data Entry** feature allows you to enter off-line contribution, membership or pledge payments you have received using a batch entry grid input